BlakeCLewis/MyPiLN/README.md

      + tap a hole screw in a screw and use the $10 Harbor Frieght angle grinder to flush it up on the back of the box.

 Thermocouple tip: One side of both the thermocouple and special wire is magnetic (red side), Test with magnet to wire correctly.

+I built a kiln shed and I am about ready to put the controller on a kiln:
+- #0 Jen-Ken, w/ kiln sitter, 2 ring, 10 brick 22" inside height, 06 bisques labors the last 100;
+- #2 KS1027 needs elements and lid repair;
+- #1 KS1027  Skutt, converted to gas, hit 1976F with one burner. (adding burner, 100lb LP tank, tweaking down draft).

 Stuff to get it to work: